NishikiChisato/DigitalGarden/English/00_Chaos/Tense comparison.md

 The difference between them is as the following shown:
 ![[Tense comparsion|1000|center]]
 [[Present continuous]] describs the action is continuous at the time of speaking, whereas [[English/00_Chaos/Present perfect continuous]] describes the action recently stopped or is still happening.

+## Past simple and past perfect

+Past simple examples:
+- A: Was Tom there when you arrived? -> B: Yes, but he left soon afterwards.
+- Kate wasn't at home when I phoned.
+She was at her mother's house.

+Past perfect examples:
+- A: Was Tom there when you arrived? -> B: No, he'd already left.
+- Kate had just got home when I phoned.
+She'd been at her mother's house.

+## Past continuous and past perfect continuous

+Examples:
+- It **wasn't raining** when we went out.
+The sun **was shining**.
+But it **had been raining**, so the ground was wet.
+- Katherine **was lying** on the sofa.
+She was tired because she **had been working** hard.

 # Summary
 The form of verb in English has two dimensions: tense and aspect.
 The former determines when the action occurs, and the latter determines the state of action(or the perspective from which you observe the action).